Ipoh White Coffee at Wah Nam Cafe

 | Wah Nam Cafe in Ipoh |

-My regular trips here would have me exploring the many coffee joints, and this time around, in Feb 2011, I found myself visiting Wah Nam Cafe only to leave with a great aftertaste of the coffee and lots of praise for this place.
+My regular trips here would have me exploring the many coffee joints, and this time around, in Feb 2011, I found myself visiting Wah Nam Cafe, only to leave with a great aftertaste of the coffee and lots of praise for this place.

-People don’t hog the tables here, unlike in the city of PJ and KL; therefore, the wait is easy.
+People don’t hog the tables here, unlike in the cities of PJ and KL; therefore, the wait is easy.
 During the peak lunch hour, you will see people standing around tables waiting for them to leave; this is the norm here.

 On a serious note, I ordered the famous Ipoh White Coffee and Cham Peng, a mixture of Coffee and Tea with milk and ice.
 To my delight, they tasted extraordinary and were one of the best.